chr15m/print-weather/README.md

 To run the script automatically at 5am every day in the system's timezone, edit the crontab with `crontab -e` and add the following line.

-Because the script can be run from any directory, you no longer need to `cd` into the project folder.
-You should use the full path to the script.

-You can use environment variables to configure the location and timezone.
+Use environment variables to configure the location and timezone.

 ```
 0 5 * * * LATITUDE=51.5072 LONGITUDE=-0.1276 TIMEZONE="Europe/London" /path/to/print-weather/printweather.py > /dev/usb/lp0